DadsGaming/dadsgaming/_posts/articles/2017-03-08-ps4-major-software-update-45.md

 ### Off Console Availability

-indicates a player is logged into PSN but away from their system.
+Indicates a player is logged into PSN but away from their system.
+The icon will resemble a mobile phone.

 ### Improved resolution on 2D images in PS VR

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/126304189@N08/33326616635/in/dateposted-public/" title="playstation-vr-screen-size"><img src="https://c1.staticflickr.com/3/2894/33326616635_681f559260_z.jpg" width="555" height="328" alt="playstation-vr-screen-size"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-resolution of the system screen displayed on your TV is significantly better when you’re out of VR mode.

-the resolution of Cinematic Mode on PS VR will improve — if your PS VR screen size is set to Small or Medium, the frame rate of content viewed in Cinematic Mode goes up from 90Hz to 120Hz with this update.
+The resolution of the system screen displayed on your TV is significantly better when you’re out of VR mode.
+Improvements to the Cinematic Mode on PS VR goes up from 90Hz to 120Hz with this update — PS VR screen size that is set to Small or Medium, will benefit from the increased frame rate of content viewed in Cinematic Mode.

 ### 3D Blu-rays on PlayStation VR